 After a pool removal we often get asked to replace the pool as a focal point.
 If you are looking for low maintenance and low energy consumption, consider adding a sculpture piece.
 Garden artwork from a well know artist is a better investment than a swimming pool from our perspective.
 A great example of art that can give you something unique that no one else has are these wind sculptures by Lyman Whitaker.
 This is an example kinetic art (art that depends on motion for its effects) by a well know artist whose work will hold its value.

 Let MackLand, LLC help you find the signature piece for your landscape.
 Contact us to discuss your options.

 After recently purchasing and moving in, our client in Aurora, Colorado contacted us about removing the failing pool that dominated her backyard.

 This fiberglass shell pool had seen better days.
 With the freeze/thaw that winters in Colorado bring us and the close proximity of a mature pine tree and its roots, the pool had lifted and shifted.
 The previous owners had addressed the issue with Great Stuff foam.

 The back yard was a very tight area to work in.
-That’s where our specialty with working with compact experiment really comes into play.
+That’s where our specialty with working with compact excavators really comes into play.